• +1-800-513-5423

 Our country is in the middle of an opioid epidemic and the prospect that these conditions could be denied insurance coverage could be a death sentence for thousands of people.
 Those that lose coverage through the marketplace could be placed in high-risk pools and the funding proposed is inadequate to provide coverage for those who buy insurance in the individual marketplace.

 The overall impact of this bill that is being pushed through our Senate this upcoming week will impact the ability to use your insurance coverage to help offset the costs of rising drug or alcohol rehabilitation in the United States.
-The essential benefits program also requires that states follow strict guidelines in how they structure their Medicaid programs.
+The Essential Benefits program also requires that states follow strict guidelines in how they structure their Medicaid programs.
 The states that opted out of the Medicaid expansion program are set to be hit the hardest and at lightning speed as predicted by many treatment providers that accept Medicaid.

 Medicaid expansion was playing a huge role in the battle against the opioid epidemic.
 In the 31 states that expanded Medicaid, there has been a significant decrease in people being admitted to the emergency rooms for addiction problems without insurance to cover the cost of treatment.
-In 2013, the number of uninsured people seeking medical intervention for their addictions were at 20% and that number has had a significant drop down to 5% in 2015 after just 2 short years of Medicaid expansion.
+In 2013, the number of uninsured people seeking medical intervention for their addictions was at 20% and that number has had a significant drop down to 5% in 2015 after just 2 short years of Medicaid expansion.

 The changes to the Medicaid system have changed the Medicaid system to a “Per Capita Cap” System.
 This type of system gives a lump sum for each enrollee with a set cap for services, or the individual states can opt for a block grant (a sum of money that the federal government sets that has no bearing on how many enrollees are insured through Medicaid).
 This is a completely different system than we have now where the federal government covers all of the treatment expenses for a Medicaid patient no matter the costs.